 This document was produced by a group operating under the W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.

-This document is part of a set of documents on profiles, edited by the W3C Dataset Exchange Working Group (DXWG).
-Some of the documents are general while some are technology-specific:
+This document is one within a set of documents on profiles, edited by the W3C Dataset Exchange Working Group (DXWG).
+Some of the documents are general whereas others are technology-specific:

 This section is non-normative.